Akiyuki Shinbo: Early 2000s

 With The SoulTaker complete, Shinbo took a brief hiatus from the mainstream anime industry.
 In 2001, he directed a short music video spin-off of the Triangle Hearts series, which started his relationship with Seven Arcs.
 For the next 3 years, he mainly focused on producing hentai series under the pseudonym Jūhachi Minamizawa (南澤 十八, Minamizawa Jūhachi) with AT-2 (the adult video brand of studio Arcturus, at the time a subsidiary of Seven Arcs).
 Shinbo's hentai series were lauded for their visual aesthetics, with one blogger referring to them as "unhinged and downright batshit crazy"; and one series, Nurse Me!, served as the catalyst for future collaborations with first-time episode director Shin Oonuma.

 Along with the various hentai series produced by Arcturus, Shinbo was hired to direct the Seven Arcs series Triangle Heart: Sweet Songs Forever (2003), which Masaki Tsuzuki had created.
-Though Tetsura didn't work on Triangle Hearts, Shinbo opted to use the method of creating background layouts that he created with Tetsura.
+For the work, Shinbo opted to use the method of creating background layouts that he created with Tetsura on The SoulTaker.
 The series served as a starting point for the creation of Magical Girl Lyrical Nanoha the following year, which featured the return of Seven Arcs, Shinbo, and Tsuzuki.
 The series was important in influencing Shinbo's approach to narrative structures by rejecting conventional structures of the time.
 Nanoha received praise for its atmosphere, themes, and uniqueness from reviewers in the west.
 Tim Jones from T.H.E.M.
 Anime Reviews noted that the series tended to focus more on physical fighting, rather than the usual magical girl trope of fighting with long-range magic attacks, despite having many of the genre's usual tropes.
 While Carl Kimlinger of Anime News Network criticized the series for having a more mature tone than its characters ages should have represented, online magazine ICv2, conversely, stated that the series had become immensely popular in the United States among "hardcore" fans due to the characters' adversaries containing more realistic social issues not found in other series of the same genre.
 Despite his criticisms of the series, Kimlinger praised the series' usage of multiple art-styles, which he found gave the series an "undeniably appealing" look.
 The success of the series spawned a franchise that consists of four television series and four theatrical films, albeit all other entries in the franchise did not involve Shinbo.